 Email Bounce Rate = (Total Emails that Bounced/Total Email Sent) ✕ 100

 7. Email Open Rate

 This eCommerce KPI tells the rate of emails that were read by the recipients.
-The email open rate can be upgraded by attractive subject lines of the email.
+It is calculated as follows –

 Email Open Rate = (Total Unique Open/Total Emails Sent Successfully) ✕ 100

 For higher email open rate, you can start with using compelling subject lines that intrigue customers to open to find what’s inside it.
 You can refer to our list of eCommerce email subject line examples for some ideas.